azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 ### FAQs
 #### I have enabled AzSDK_SVTs task in my release pipeline.
 I am getting an error ‘The specified module 'AzSDK' was not loaded because no valid module file was found in any module directory’.
 How do I resolve this issue?
 - Go to ‘AzSDK_SVTs’ task in your release definition.
 - Make sure that the check box  ‘Do not auto-update AzSDK’ is unchecked.

+This error is due to the fact that AzSDK module is not getting installed since installation requires installation policy for PSGallery to be made 'Trusted' manually and this CheckBox ammends '-Force' parameter which eliminates the same.

 #### I have enabled AzSDK_SVTs task in my release pipeline.
 It is taking too much time every time I queue a release, how can I reduce that time?
 - Go to ‘AzSDK_SVTs’ task in your release definition.
 - Mark the check box ‘Do not auto-update AzSDK’ as checked.
 - This will help you save some time by not re-installing the AzSDK from scratch in every run.

+By keeping this CheckBox as checked, AzSDK and its dependent modules (AzureRm modules) are not reinstallating in every run which saves your time.
 > **Note:** You will need to keep the above checkbox unchecked if you are running the AzSDK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent OR if non-hosted agent is already running on latest version.